nordic-institute/harmony-common/doc/harmony_ap_clustering_user_guide.md.md

 ## 1 Introduction

 Harmony eDelivery Access Access Point offers the ability of being deployed in a cluster.
-This configuration will provide high availability capabilities, so it can operate continuously without intervention if some of the members of the cluster fails.
+This configuration will provide high availability capabilities, so it can operate continuously without intervention if some of the cluster components fail.

 The high availability is achieved by deploying multiple instances of the Access Point in a cluster.
-The instances are configured sharing configuration to reuse the same message brokers subclusters so all the services involved have a fallback instance.
+The Access Point instances are configured to use the same message broker subclusters so that all the services involved in the setup have a fallback instance.

 ### 1.1 Target Audience

 This document describes how to configure and run a containerized version of the Harmony eDelivery Access Access Point in a clustered environment.

 The intended audience of this Clustering Guide are Access Point system administrators responsible for installing and using the Access Point software.

 The document is intended for readers with a moderate knowledge of Docker, computer networks, and the eDelivery working principles.

 ### 1.2 Terms and abbreviations